striblab/beerbracket2019/README.md

 ## Things to update when rounds change
 	LCD - 506004581
 	1. update Story hero (see 'Examples for hero text' below)
-	2. update Bracket Content with results and update selectors (see 'css labels for bracket' below)
+	2. update Bracket Content with results and update selector classes (see 'css labels for bracket' below)

 	3. change Canonical URL for new round
 	4. Change Return Message
 	5. Change Footer Script with new visitedBeerBracket var (change round number)